dani007200964/Shellminator/extras/Assets/DocuPages/developer_zone.md

 ### Necessary Tools

 Now that we’ve got that covered, let’s dive in!
 To start developing, you’ll need a few extra tools:
+- [Git](https://git-scm.com/) - Any Git client works, but we recommend [GitHub Desktop](https://desktop.github.com/download/)
 - [Visual Studio Code](https://code.visualstudio.com/) - We love this code editor
 - [Anaconda](https://www.anaconda.com/download) - Helps with Python environments, you will need at least __version 4.12.0__
 - [CMake](https://cmake.org/) - Helps building web examples, and desktop versions.
 You will need at least __version 3.24__
 - [emscripten](https://emscripten.org/) - This builds the web examples.
 You will need at least __version 3.1.40__
 - [Doxygen](https://www.doxygen.nl/) - This builds the whole html documentation.
 You will need at least __version 1.9.5__

-Here’s the translated and slightly adapted version to keep it beginner-friendly and approachable:

 ### Setting Up the Project Build & Documentation